Chateau Guery, Vin de Pays d'Oc, Languedoc

 A Look Into Some Of Our Winemakers:

-Over the years, we have selected winemaker, which we believe to be showing the most diversity and creativity in a tasteful fashion.
+Over the years, we have selected winemakers that we believe to be showing the most diversity and creativity in a tasteful fashion.
 We import from vineyards across the Languedoc region, including subregions such as the Minervois, La Clape and Saint-Chinian.

 Domaine Pierre Cros, Minervois, Languedoc